Learn how to make the best smoked boneless skinless chicken thighs on ANY grill or smoker.

 Let’s jump in and talk about what seasonings and sauces to use and then how to set up your smoker for perfect smoked boneless skinless chicken thighs!

-Prepare the Boneless Chicken Thighs for Smoking
+Prepare the Chicken Thighs

 You shouldn’t need to do much trimming if you are buying a package of boneless skinless chicken thighs to smoke.